joojoooo/immich-upload-optimizer/TASKS.md

 - `name`: Defines the task name that appears in logs
 - `command`: Defines the processing command
 - `extensions`: Specifies what file extensions this command will process
+- `min_filesize`: Optional (default=0).
+The minimum file size in bytes the uploaded media should have for the command to execute

 #### Placeholder Variables
 - `{{.result_folder}}`: Where the processed file must be placed